BMW X3 Review

-Power runs to all four wheels (hence the “x” in xDrive) but the X3’s drivetrain has a rear-biased set up that allows the X3 to be quite playful when you want it to be.
-Traversing very slippery surfaces such as gravel, snow or even sand, is easy, and the all-wheel-drive system works a treat in keeping the X3 moving along quite well.
+The power is sent to all four wheels however the X3 is set up to be quite biased toward the rear wheels, so it’s a bit of fun when you need it to be.
+Traversing very slippery surfaces such as gravel, snow or even sand, is easy, and the all-wheel-drive system is very adept in keeping the X3 moving along quite well.
 That said, it’s not quite as happy on the beach as say a Land Rover Discovery Sport, thanks to a bit less ground clearance and slightly longer overhangs.

-As you will have noticed from the options above, our test SUV had an optional adaptive suspension system, which will firm up the suspension for when you want to tackle some twisty tarmac.
+Having an optional adaptive damper set up allows the X3 to become a bit stiffer when heading into the bends.
 That’s great for handling, especially with these gorgeous 20-inch wheels, and it’s as easy as simply pressing the drive selection button and dialling up the “Sport” mode.

-The previous BMW X3 had a hydraulic steering pump, which gave it class-leading weighting and feedback, especially as you wound on steering lock.
-However, the new model’s electric steering has created a situation where the X3 feels numb, plus the weighting is too light, creating a very disconnected sensation.
+The previous BMW X3 had a hydraulic steering pump, which gave it class-leading heft and feedback, getting even better the harder you pushed it.
+But the new model’s electric steering has created a situation where the X3 feels separate from the drive experience, with weighting that’s too light and a numb turn-in.

 Where the X3 does make itself more appealing is inside.
-The new model’s interior space is huge for this class and like the excellent Volvo XC60, the X3’s back seat has a heap of legroom and headroom.
+The new model’s interior space is massive for this class, even compared with the Volvo XC60, with stacks of legroom and headroom in the second row.

-And the list of conveniences is as long as your arm: Bluetooth telephony and streaming, a head-up display (HUD), digital radio with an excellent sound system, wireless phone charging, emergency call button, Connected Drive (which has an app so you can find your car anywhere in te world), parking assist and all the latest safety gear.
-Yes, the 2018 X3 is comprehensively stocked.
+And the list of conveniences is as long as your arm: Bluetooth telephony and streaming, a head-up display (HUD), digital radio with an excellent sound system, wireless phone charging, SOS call button, Connected Drive (which has an app so you can find your X3 even if you are overseas), parking assist and plenty of active safety systems.